 I love shopping but I’ve never bought so many things during a trip abroad before.
 Here are the spots I recommend for unique, local finds:

-I hope you have enjoyed my Positano guide and I would love to hear from you.
+I hope you have enjoyed my suggestions from our five days in Positano, Italy.
 Let me know if you found this helpful or you have other recommendations in the comments below!
 You also might enjoy my related posts, Where to Brunch in NYC and The Best Museums to Virtually Tour While Social Distancing.